zodiepupper/barkvr/README.md

 Please keep in mind that this software is not secure in it's current state.
 It is a completely open tool that exposes godot functionality to you and any other user you connect to.
 This will likely remain true until the first alpha.
-The first alpha will contain basic security and network sync exclusions to allow you to prevent users from pushing code to your device unless you clearly and explicitly allow it.
+The first alpha will contain security and network sync exclusions to allow you to prevent users from pushing code to your device unless you clearly and explicitly allow it.
 But those features are not ready yet.

 ## Status: